-The Blackpool Tower Ballroom is home to what must be the most famous and most commercially played Wurlitzer organ in the world and Phil Kelsall has amazingly now just completed his 40th season playing in the Ballroom, all but one of them as principal resident organist.
-During the ‘off season’ in Blackpool, Phil makes a number of concert appearances each year, both in the UK and in the USA.
+The Blackpool Tower Ballroom is home to what must be the most famous and most commercially played Wurlitzer organ in the world and Phil Kelsall has amazingly been playing in the Ballroom since 1976, and since 1977 as its principal resident organist.
+Phil makes a number of concert appearances each year, both in the UK and in the USA.

 Back in Blackpool Phil has always welcomed the opportunity to showcase the Tower Ballroom Wurlitzer on TV and radio and his broadcast credits include Songs of Praise, Coronation Street, The Antiques Road Show, Last of the Summer Wine, The Archers, Friday Night is Music Night and Great British Train Journeys to name but a few.
 Phil has also been pleased to appear with leading personalities such as David Soul, Barbara Windsor, Rod Hull (and Emu!), Jo Brand, Strictly Come Dancing’s Len Goodman and Michael Portillo.